NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

 -------------------------------------------------------

 In this example, we are using Fe as the example.
-That is, we assume your are moving the beamline to the state in which it is ready to measure at the Fe K edge.
+That is, we assume you are moving the beamline to the state in which it is ready to measure at the Fe K edge.
 For any other edge, simply change ``Fe`` to the appropriate element in the following example.